-Approved necessities to be purchased with the initial clothing allowance include any needed clothing items for the child, as well as any of the following items, if needed:
+Approved nNecessities to can be purchased with the initial clothing allowance-include any needed clothing items for the child as well7.
+Any items that are purchased to provide for the needs of the children are approved purchases.
+The below list is an example of items of necessity, but the child's needs are not limited to the following: as well as any of the following items, if needed:

-- School supplies
+• School supplies

 - Pacifiers

 - Baby bottles

 - Crib/crib mattress/crib sheets

 - Changing pad

 - Diaper bag

 - Life book

 - Backpack

 - Car seat/booster

 - Stroller

 - Pack and play

 - Diapers

 - Baby formula

 - Baby wipes

 - Baby bathtub/bath seat/bath cushion